jupyter/governance/charters/DeiCharter.md

 ## WHO: Committee Composition
 ### Members
-Members should affirm the opening paragraph of this charter and agree to the purpose of this committee Committees should consist of at least 2 members serving a 1 year term with an option for unlimited renewal
+Members should affirm the opening paragraph of this charter and agree to the purpose of this committee The committee should consist of at least 2 members serving a 1 year term with an option for unlimited renewal
 ### General Members
 Responsibilities:
 * Attend meetings as scheduled by the vice president/co-chair(s)